palantir/auth-tokens/README.md

 Provides utilities for handling the Bearer Tokens, such as reading tokens from files.

+## UnverifiedJsonWebToken

+Parses and provides insight into a Json Web Token payload.

+# Auth Token Filter

+Provides a filter to inject user identifier information into slf4j and Jetty logging contexts.

 # Usage

 Gradle:
 ```
 dependencies {
     compile "com.palantir.tokens:auth-tokens:<version>"
+    compile "com.palantir.tokens:auth-tokens-filter:<version>"
 }
 ```